hyoshioka0128/industry/fsi/docs/fsiAOAI.md

 ### 5 - Use Cases and Additional Services

-On this page, you can optionally select your initial use case, and additional services that you may want to deploy alongside the Azure Open AI instance.
+On this page, you can optionally select your initial use case, and additional services that you may want to deploy alongside the Azure OpenAI instance.
 The list of services will dynamically appear based on the use case you have selected.
 Each Azure service will provide similar configuration options as the previous pages, and you can configure them as needed in order to meet your security and compliance needs for the overall architecture and setup.

 ![Use Cases and Additional Services](./ai-step11.png)